|

 This

-many of whom in the early decades of popular song had to struggle
+who, in the early decades of popular song, had to struggle for recognition

-for recognition and acceptance in their field.
-Composers and lyricists
+and acceptance in their field.
+Among those being celebrated

-as The Way You Look Tonight and I'm In The Mood For
+and I'm In The Mood For Love; Ann Ronnell who penned Willow

-Lee, Edith Piaf, and other significant writers are included.
+Weep For Me; Peggy Lee, Edith Piaf, and other significant

 Sonny